 The bank doubled down on this support in 2020 with its $1.25 billion racial equality and economic opportunity commitment, dedicating $200 million in investments to minority-focused funds and $50 million to MDIs and CDFI banks.
-In less than a year, Bank of America surpassed the $200 million goal, committing more than $250 million to 90 investment funds across the U.S. to date and subsequently increased its commitment to minority focused funds to $350 million.
-This is in addition to closing investment in 17 MDIs and CDFI banks to date.
+In less than a year, Bank of America surpassed the $200 million goal, committing more than $300 million to more than 100 investment funds across the U.S. to date and subsequently increased its commitment to minority focused funds to $350 million.
+This is in addition to deploying $36 million in investments to 20 MDIs and CDFI banks to date.

 These equity investments are in addition to approximately $100 million in deposits from Bank of America in MDIs.
-The company is also the largest private investor in CDFIs in the United States, currently with more than $1.8 billion in loans and investments in over 256 CDFIs in all 50 states.
+The company is also the largest private investor in CDFIs in the United States, currently with more than $2 billion in loans and investments in more than 250 CDFIs in all 50 states.

 Where support is needed

 One such MDI and CDFI bank that Bank of America supports is Ponce Bank.
 Founded in early 1960, Ponce Bank was started by community leaders in the South Bronx looking to provide financial services to the area’s mostly Puerto Rican population – an immigrant community largely underserved by mainstream banks.
-61 years later, the institution has grown to 13 branches and 6 mortgage offices still serving prominently immigrant neighborhoods.
-As systemic inequities and biases continue to affect the communities they serve – particularly during the pandemic – Ponce has worked to be an engine for economic empowerment, helping to reduce the health and wealth gap that exists in the communities they serve.
+More than 60 years later, the institution has grown to 13 branches and 6 mortgage offices still serving prominently immigrant neighborhoods.
+As historical inequalities and biases continue to affect the communities they serve – particularly during the pandemic – Ponce has worked to be an engine for economic empowerment, helping to reduce the health and wealth gap that exists in the communities they serve.

 “MDIs are critical for communities of color who historically have been – and continue to be –underserved by larger, more mainstream banks,” said Carlos Naudon, President of Ponce Bank.
 “The confluence of events over the past year have highlighted the importance of institutions such as ours.
 Over this year we have supported everyone from the restaurant owner down the street to one of the largest builders of affordable housing in NYC.
 We are committed to continue to grow and support the needs of the communities we serve because those needs continue to exist, and we understand that because we live it.”

-Bank of America’s $1.25 billion racial equality and economic opportunity commitment is focused on areas where systemic, long-term gaps have existed, including housing, workforce development, healthcare and small business assistance.
+Bank of America’s $1.25 billion racial equality and economic opportunity commitment is focused on areas where historical, long-term gaps have existed, including housing, workforce development, healthcare and small business assistance.